vishk23/moses/Reports/Data Analytics/Active_Customer_Dashboard_Proto/docs/project-notes.md

 We would actually just have multiple versions and we'd do something like SELECT * to get all snapshots together in 1 table.
 Maybe nuance in the implementation

+# 2025-09-17

+# Absent of proper portfolio silver dimension table
+# Separate field for presence of Muni (Y/N)
+# We group by portfolio key and come up with a dimension
+# Example: portfolio key is primary key and then I have a calculated field (agg, probably lambda function)
+    # - Category
+    #     - if taxrptfororgnbr is all null, 'Consumer', if taxrptforpersnbr is all null, 'Business'
+    #     - else, 'Mixed'
+    # - Total loan Balance
+    #     - sum up 'Net Balance' on records (acctnbr) where df['Macro Account Type'] = Loan
+    # - Total deposit Balance
+    #     - sum up 'Net Balance' on records (acctnbr) where df['Macro Account Type'] = Deposit
+    # - Unique Loans
+    #     - nunique Loans (use logic above)
+    # - Unqiue Deposits
+    #     - nunique deposits (use logic above)